 Translate Military Experience to Civilian Resume

 However, there is more to it than simply rewording past experience.
-It does need to be in an easily readable and digestible format for potential recruiters and human resources staff, but you should be prepared to consider and think critically about the following:
+It needs to be in an easily readable and digestible format for potential recruiters and human resources staff.
+You should be prepared and think critically about the following: